scipione205/lopallovskibros/16mmFilmScans/LITTE_13M15_5M18/README.md

 Processing and scan: Augustus Color, Rome.

-The ANgenieux 12-120 was donated to the Lopallovski Bros. by [Marco Montenegro](https://www.instagram.com/1marcomontenegro/) of Nocturno Films LLC, Las vegas NV - USA.
+The Angenieux 12-120 was donated to the Lopallovski Bros. by [Marco Montenegro](https://www.instagram.com/1marcomontenegro/) of Nocturno Films LLC, Las vegas NV - USA.

 Camera and lens has been serviced and collimated by Danny van Deventer of [Cinefacilities](http://www.cinefacilities.com) Amsterdamn NL.